raganmd/learningGLSL/readme.md

 ## Changes ##

-If you find yourself wondering where the Book of Shaders examples went, have no fear, they just got moved to their own repo.
+Book of Shaders moved to its own repo.
 You can find it here - [Book of Shaders in TouchDesigner](https://github.com/raganmd/BOS-in-TouchDesigner).

+Deferred Lighting moved to its own repo.
+You can find it here - [Deferred Lighting in TouchDesigner](https://github.com/raganmd/touchdesigner-deferred-lighting).